MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

 <section>
   <h2> Introduction </h2>
     <p>
       For any power system to operate under normal balanced three-phase steady state conditions, it must be ensured that the generation is sufficient for the load on the system, that bus voltages do not deviate significantly from rated values, generators operate within their real and reactive power limits, and transmission lines and transformers do not become overloaded.
 The basic tool to investigate satisfaction of these criteria is a power flow calculation for given power system parameters.
-In this post, we will be looking into power flow solutions utilizing the Newton Raphson method and briefly reviewing code I developed to implement the power flow solution method.
+In this post, we will be looking into power flow solutions utilizing the Newton Raphson method and briefly reviewing code I developed in Matlab to implement the power flow solution method.
     </p>
 </section>